rodgdutra/wsl_linux/README.md

 # wsl_linux
-Windows subsystem linux with xfce guide
+Windows subsystem for linux with xfce and audio support guide

 # Intro
-In this guide i will show how i set up a full functional linux workstation on the Windows subsystem linux like the one down bellow:
+In this guide i will show how i set up a full functional linux workstation on the Windows subsystem for linux like the one down bellow:
 ![Screenshot](screenshots/screenshot.png)
 To do so some minimum skills ins necessary, like write  `.bat` files on windows and do some commands in the linux command line.The scrips and `.bat` files used can be founded in this repository.